syncfusion-content/windowsforms-docs/WindowsForms/DateTimePickerAdv/FAQ/How-to-navigate-to-current-date-in-DateTimePicker.md

 # How to navigate to current date in DateTimePickerAdv ?

 In DateTimePicker, we can navigate to current date by using the `NavigateToCurrentDate` method.
-We can achieve this by calling this method under any key stroke.

-The following code illustrates the same.
+For example, it is possible to select current date on Enter key press and the following code illustrates the same.

 {% highlight c# %}